 Once you make Cosmic Brownies you might never feel the need to make another kind of brownie ever again.
 Or, if you’re like me, you might suddenly find yourself brownie obsessed.

 After these out of this world brownies, give some of my other favorites a try!
 For a true classic, go with my Homemade Brownies.
 My Easy Brownies Made With Cocoa Powder are incredibly delicious and so simple to make.
+Like a little crunch with your brownies?
+M&M Brownies fit the bill!

 Want to use a brownie mix but take it to the next level?
 These Doctored Brownie Mix Tips are not to be missed!
 Brownies Made with Greek Yogurt offer an alternative with less butter and oil.
 Peppermint Brownie Bars bring rich chocolate and refreshing peppermint together for a treat that’s a hit every holiday season.
 Slutty Brownies are completely over the top, and combine cookies and brownies, and throw in Oreos for good measure.
 And, come Fall, you’re going to want to a pan of Pumpkin Brownies on your dessert table.